 Want to go on a boat trip, but have no idea where to start because you’ve never done it before?
 You’ve come to the right place.
 Here, we break down the entire boat holiday planning process — from safety guidelines to planning your itinerary — into five easy steps.
 We’re even tackling the tough-to-answer questions like what to pack for your yacht charter.
+The world of sailing can feel especially exciting to beginners.

 But before we get started, let’s talk licenses and skippers.